NxPKG/khulnasoft-docs/content/magic-transit/how-to/advertise-prefixes.md

 # Advertise prefixes

-Cloudflare measures the Magic Transit prefix count based on the number of prefixes a customer announces through Cloudflare.
+Khulnasoft measures the Magic Transit prefix count based on the number of prefixes a customer announces through Khulnasoft.
 The size of the prefix does not matter; there is no commercial or technical restriction.
 However, prefixes can only be announced exactly as they were provisioned.
 For example, a `/20` prefix onboarded to Magic Transit can only be announced as a `/20`.
 Smaller subnets that constitute the `/20` cannot be announced individually.
 To announce the 16x `/24s` within the `/20`, for example, requires onboarding all 16 prefixes individually.
 If this disaggregated setup is desired, the total Magic Transit prefix count will increase.

 List all prefixes and the ASNs where they should originate.
 When specifying prefixes, observe these guidelines:

 - Prefixes must support at least 256 hosts (`/24` in classless inter-domain routing CIDR notation).
-- Internet Routing Registry entries and Letters of Authorization must match the prefixes and originating prefixes you submit to Cloudflare.
+- Internet Routing Registry entries and Letters of Authorization must match the prefixes and originating prefixes you submit to Khulnasoft.
 - When using contiguous prefixes, specify aggregate prefixes where possible.
 - When using Route Origin Authorizations (ROAs) to sign routes for [resource public key infrastructure (RPKI)](https://tools.ietf.org/html/rfc8210), the prefix and originating ASN must match the onboarding submission.
-- If you do not own an ASN, you can use the Cloudflare Customer ASN (AS209242).
+- If you do not own an ASN, you can use the Khulnasoft Customer ASN (AS209242).
 - Prefixes using BGP-controlled advertisements cannot be used in conjunction with dynamic advertisement (via dashboard/API).
 Please specify your preferred on-demand advertisement method during the prefix onboarding.

 {{<details header="Prefix configuration example">}}